 |V.P.
 Mahendra ||Vice Chairman & Managing Director ||One percent on the net profit of the Company subject to a maximum of one and half times of annual basic salary drawn |

-|V T Ravindra ||Executive Director ||One percent on the net profit of the Company subject to a maximum of annual basic salary drawn |
+|V T Ravindra ||Executive Director ||One percent on the net profit of the Company subject to a maximum of one and half times of annual basic salary drawn |

-Mr K.U.Subbaiah receives remuneration in excess of the highest paid director during theyear the details are given in PageNo.13.
+Mr K.U.Subbaiah CEO received remuneration in excess of the highest paid directorduring the year considering his salary for the full year the details are given in PageNo.13.

 VARIATION IN MARKET CAPITALISATION :

 |Date ||Paid up Capital (in Rs) ||Closing Market Price per shares ||EPS ||PE Ratio ||Market Capitalisation (Rs. in crore) |

 |% Increase/Decrease ||NIL ||47.55 ||58.87 ||27.45 ||-47.55 |

 |No of issue of shares during the year || |

 Internal Complaint Committee under Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013.